espressif/esp-idf/docs/en/api-reference/system/ulp-risc-v.rst

 The main program can access the global ULP RISC-V program variables as the build system makes this possible by generating the ``${ULP_APP_NAME}.h`` and ``${ULP_APP_NAME}.ld`` files which define the global symbols present in the ULP RISC-V program.
 Each global symbol defined in the ULP RISC-V program is included in these files and are prefixed with ``ulp_``.

-The header file contains the declaration of the symbol
+The header file contains the declaration of the symbol:

 .. code-block:: c